SamHoque/convex-posthog/README.md

 ## How It Works

 1. When you call `trackUserEvent`, it schedules a background action using Convex's scheduler
-2. The background action runs with `"use node"` directive, allowing it to use the `posthog-node` library
+2. The background action uses the PostHog HTTP API directly (no Node.js dependencies required)
 3. Events are sent to PostHog with automatic metadata (timestamp, lib version, etc.)
 4. If tracking fails, it fails silently without affecting your app